orbitjs/orbit/README.md

 # Orbit.js

-Orbit.js is a standalone library for coordinating access to data sources and keeping their contents synchronized.
+Orbit is a standalone library for coordinating access to data sources and keeping their contents synchronized.

 Orbit relies heavily on promises, events and low-level transforms.